L3pereira/ndgms/earthquake-monitor/README.md

 ## Support

-For questions or issues, please open a GitHub issue or contact the development team.
+For questions or issues, please open a GitHub issue or contact the development team.# Test CI/CD